 For the most part, present technology allows devices to only answer direct questions without much insight or comprehension.
-These apps still lack any significant ability to understand context or remember past conversations.
+These apps still lack any significant ability to understand the context or remember past conversations.

-When you can ask a Conversational Interface questions about more previous interactions, and they respond intelligently, we’ll have passed a significant milestone where these apps can take over from text-based chatbot apps.
+When you can ask Conversational Interface questions about more previous interactions, and they respond intelligently, we’ll have passed a significant milestone where these apps can take over from text-based chatbot apps.